-The Class of 1975 Memorial Ceremony is conducted this year as part of the 35th Reunion and provides an opportunity for the graduate community to honor and remember those classmates who have passed away.
+The Class of 1975 Memorial Ceremony is conducted this year as part of the 40th Reunion and provides an opportunity for the graduate community to honor and remember those classmates who have passed away.

 The first ceremony of this type occurred in 1964 with a memorial service in the Cadet Chapel.
 In 1965 the ceremony was changed to a formation on the terrazzo, and then returned to the Chapel in 1990 for classes celebrating their 25th or later reunion.
 This year's memorial ceremony, conducted in the Cadet Chapel, will be highlighted by a roll call of deceased classmates.
 As each deceased class member's name and squadron are called out, a classmate responds, "Absent, sir."
-Following the roll call, the ceremony will close by a moment of silence and closing activities.
+Following the roll call, the ceremony will close by a moment of silence, the Air Force hymn and benediction.

 This memorial ceremony is dedicated to those members of the Class of 1975 who have gone before us.
 It is a time to embrace the memories of our fallen classmates.
-In this ceremony, we recognize our departed classmates, and celebrate as a community the experiences that made us the USAF Academy Class of 1975.
+In this ceremony, we recognize our departed classmates, and celebrate as a community the experiences that made us the USAF Academy Class of 1975 and carried forward into our lives to this day.